-- What is WPA3 Wifi Encryption and How is it Better Than WPA2
+What is WPA3 Wifi Encryption and How is it Better Than WPA2

 You might have noticed a new wifi encryption WPA3 in your wifi router wireless security settings and might be wondering what is wpa3 encryption and how it is work.
 The Wi-Fi Alliance has recently announced the latest version of the Wi-Fi Protected Access (WPA) security protocol, WPA3.
 This new version is intended to be more secure than its predecessor, WPA2.